 The same applies to erasing!
 The ideal way is to just try to not use erasers at all.
 Little by little, try just to let erasers go, keeping your mistakes in your sketchbook pages, learning with them and, with practice, later on, you won’t repeat them.

 Of course, this isn’t possible if you’re trying to draw with a pen on top of a pencil sketch!
 To do this you need to erase the underlying sketch lines one way or the other.

 But if you’re sketching just to learn and practice, do try to use the eraser less and less.
 Embrace the mistakes, sketch lightly and keep going for the next sketch instead of wasting time erasing!

 Summing It Up

-Do try to avoid using erasers whenever you can!
-But, if it really calls for it, there’s a lot of possibilities and different kinds of erasers you can try and save your drawings with.
-Colored pencils might be harder to clean, but it’s doable.
-So experiment as much as you want, gain confidence with them and try different erasers until you find one that you like to have close by whenever you need!
+So experiment as much as you want, gain confidence using your tools and try different erasers until you find one you like to have close by whenever you need!